 If you only have 4-5 hours available in Oslo we recommend you to get the one hour ticket.
 If you are going to stay for 1-2 days or more.
-We recommend to buy one hour ticket + a 24 hour ticket or even a 7 days ticket.
+We recommend buying one hour ticket + a 24-hour ticket or even a 7 days ticket.

-If you buy a 24 hour ticket or more for Oslo area and needs to take a flight.
-We recommend you to buy the 24 hour ticket so that it is valid for the train ticket to the airport.
-Then you only need to pay 88 NOK to the airport since its in Zone 4.
+If you buy a 24-hour ticket or more for the Oslo area and needs to take a flight.
+We recommend you to buy the 24-hour ticket so that it is valid for the train ticket to the airport.
+Then you only need to pay 88 NOK to the airport since it is in Zone 4.
 That is a unique affordable tip you should know about.

 Download the Ruter app without any cost below here

 Line 1 is the oldest Metro line in Oslo.
 It is also the Metro line that takes you to the most interesting attractions such as Holmenkollen or even Frognerseteren.
 You can read all about Holmenkollen in our article here.

 In the city center between Majorstuen and Tøyen, which includes Nationaltheateret, Stortinget, Jernbanetorget, and Grønland.
 All of the lines meet and therefore the frequencies between each train are just minutes.
 On all of the branches, there are frequencies of between 8 and 15 minutes.
 You can reach all of the museums at Nationaltheateret with all of the metro lines in Oslo.